Syria moves troops towards Turkish offensive | DW | 13.10.2019

 Turkey takes control of border towns

-Turkish forces alo advanced into the center of another border town, Tal Abyad, and had gained "near full control of it" by Sunday evening, SOHR said.
+Turkish forces also advanced into the center of another border town, Tal Abyad, and had gained "near full control of it" by Sunday evening, SOHR said.

 Dozens of Kurdish fighters, several Turkish soldiers, and at least ten civilians have been killed since Turkey began its operation earlier this week.
 Hundreds of IS supporters have been freed as the Kurds have had to focus on protecting their towns and cities.
 The UN estimates that more than 100,000 people have had to flee their homes.